Creating a descriptive prompt

 Publishing parameters

-Every workflow in Runchat can be published as a tool to be re-used in other workflows or called automatically in theAgent
+Every node or workflow in Runchat can be published as a tool to be re-used in other workflows or called automatically in theAgent node.

 To publish a tool, we need to specify which inputs we want to receive data, and which outputs we want to return data.